Skip to main content

 Note

-Send your bulked order to execution
+Send bulked order to execution

 If you have a trading connection, make sure that only bulked executable orders are sent to the execution venue (for more information, see Send trade orders to trading platforms).
 If you do not have a trading connection, you should mark the orders that you have sent to execution via Modify trade orders - Set trade order status - Sent to execution.